railsuser2014/openobject-doc-book-en/1/1_1_Inst_Config/index.rst

 .. note:: Renaming from Tiny ERP to Open ERP

-   Tiny ERP was renamed to Open ERP early in 2008 so somebody who's already used Tiny ERP should be equally at home with Open ERP.
-The two names refer to the same software, so there's no functional difference between versions 4.2.X of Open ERP and 4.2.X of Tiny ERP.
+   Tiny ERP was renamed to Open ERP early in 2008 so somebody who has already used Tiny ERP should be equally at home with Open ERP.
+The two names refer to the same software, so there is no functional difference between versions 4.2.X of Open ERP and 4.2.X of Tiny ERP.
 This book applies to versions of Open ERP from 5.0.0 onwards, with references to earlier versions from time to time.